The presence of QR Codes is now well established, something we are completely used to.

 The research was featured in the journal ACS Central Science, shown to the public as a useful tool to "protect consumers".

-According to the team, leading brands of whiskey and quality spirits could start exploiting the code to give their products an edge by proving the authenticity of the ingredients.
-In the future, the team does not rule out the possibility of transforming QR codes into useful tools to counter the forgery of drugs.
+According to the team, major brands producing quality whiskey and spirits could start to use the code to give their products an edge by demonstrating the authenticity of the ingredients.
+In the future, the team does not exclude the possibility of transforming QR codes into useful tools to combat counterfeiting drugs.

 As Young Kim, an associate professor at Purdue's Weldon School of Biomedical Engineering reminds us:

 “Online pharmacies sell uncontrolled substances to teenagers.
-People can easily buy counterfeit opioids.
-This work is extremely important to patients and purchasers in addressing this problem "
+People can easily purchase counterfeit opioids.
+This work is extremely important for patients and shoppers in addressing this issue."

 What do you think of the edible QR Code?
 Good idea or ambition?
 Let us know on the Futuro Prossimo social channels!